Minnesota solar rebates and incentives: 2025 guide

 Minnesota Housing Finance Agency (MHFA) Fix-up Loan

-In addition to the great rebates and incentives above, Minnesota also offers tax exemptions for solar panel systems.
+Yes, Minnesota offers tax exemptions for solar panel systems.
 The solar sales tax exemption ensures that you won't have to pay a sales tax on your system.

 Description